PROJECT BLOOM

 Project Bloom partners with nonprofit organizations in greater Worcester to deliver hands-on, nature-based experiences to youth aged 5 to 18.
 Built around the interests and needs of participants, Project Bloom activities promote environmental literacy, connect youth to nature, and provide opportunities for peer and community relationship building outside of school.

-Since 2016, the Garden partnered with the Worcester Refugee Assistance Project (WRAP), a network of individuals committed to assisting local refugees from Burma, to host activities for WRAP participants at the Garden.
-In 2023, a grant from the Greater Worcester Community Foundation allowed the Garden to grow this work into Project Bloom.
-The expanded program now engages groups of young people from five different community-based organizations: Girls Inc. of Worcester, the Regional Environmental Council, the Latino Education Institute, Safe Homes (a program of Open Sky Community Services), and WRAP.
+Project Bloom got its start in 2016 when the Garden partnered with the Worcester Refugee Assistance Project (WRAP), a network of individuals committed to assisting local refugees from Burma, to host annual activities for their youth audience at the Garden.
+Today, Project Bloom engages groups of young people from five different community-based organizations: Girls Inc. of Worcester, the Regional Environmental Council’s YouthGROW program, Open Sky Community Service’s Safe Homes program, and WRAP.
+Latino Education Institute, Safe Homes (a program of Open Sky Community Services), and WRAP.